Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Result analysis

-\textbf{Programming contexts: method v.s. file.} Current logging practice tools restrict their work on code snippets or methods~\cite{mastropaolo2022using, ding2022logentext, liu2019variables}, and ignore the information from other relative methods.
-However, methods that depict functionalities are also possible to contain similar logging statements~\cite{he2018characterizing}, which can be used as references to resolve logging statements.
-This is mainly because of the limits of input size in previous neural-based models.
-As LLMs can process thousands of input tokens without being obstructed by such limitations, we assess the benefits of larger programming contexts, i.e., file-level input.
+\textbf{Programming contexts: method v.s. file.} Current logging practice tools restrict their work on code snippets or methods~\cite{mastropaolo2022using, ding2022logentext, liu2019variables}, and ignore the information from other related methods~\cite{dawes2023towards}.
+However, methods that implement similar functionalities can contain similar logging statements~\cite{he2018characterizing}, which can be used as references to resolve logging statements.
+In past works, this constraint was mainly due to the limits in input size in previous neural-based models.
+But since LLMs can now process thousands of input tokens without suffering from such limitations, we aim to assess the benefits of larger programming contexts, i.e., file-level input.